docsforadobe/premiere-plugin-guide/docs/universals/sweetpea-suites.rst

 ----

+.. _universals/sweetpea-suites.application-settings-suite:

 Application Settings Suite
 ================================================================================

 New in CS4.
 This suite provides calls to get the scratch disk folder paths defined in the current project, where the captured files and preview files are created.
 It also provides a call to get the project file path.
 All paths are passed back as PrSDKStrings.
-Use the new String Suite to extract the strings to UTF-8 or UTF-16.
+Use the new :ref:`universals/sweetpea-suites.string-suite` to extract the strings to UTF-8 or UTF-16.
 See PrSDKApplicationSettingsSuite.h.

 ----

+.. _universals/sweetpea-suites.audio-suite:

 Audio Suite
 ================================================================================